awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 A customer gateway provides information to AWS about your customer gateway device or software application\.
 For more information, see [Customer gateway](how_it_works.md#CustomerGateway)\.

-If you plan to use a private certificate to authenticate your VPN, create a private certificate from a subordinate CA using AWS Certificate Manager Private Certificate Authority\.
-For information about creating a private certificate, see [Creating and managing a private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) in the *AWS Certificate Manager Private Certificate Authority User Guide*\.
+If you plan to use a private certificate to authenticate your VPN, create a private certificate from a subordinate CA using AWS Private Certificate Authority\.
+For information about creating a private certificate, see [Creating and managing a private CA](https://docs.aws.amazon.com/privateca/latest/userguide/PcaCreatingManagingCA.html) in the *AWS Private Certificate Authority User Guide*\.

 **Note**
 You must specify either an IP address, or the Amazon Resource Name of the private certificate\.